 Demerara sugar

-How to make apple sponge cake: Step-by-step
+How to make spiced apple cake: Step-by-step guide

 Prepping